The Effect Geoffrey Chaucer's Canterbury Tales Had on History

 Representative of Role Changing within Society

-Not only does Canterbury Tales reflect the way in which societies roles were changing within the elite, but also the ideas regarding religion during the fourteenth century.
-Canterbury Tales is about a pilgrimage.
-This in and of itself addresses the importance of religion to England’s society during this time.
+Not only does Canterbury Tales reflect how society's roles were changing within the elite, but also the ideas regarding religion during the fourteenth century.
+Canterbury Tales is about a pilgrimage, which in and of itself addresses the importance of religion to England’s society during this time.
 Jestice defines pilgrimages as a journey that Christians took to the tomb of a Saint.
-Many of those on this pilgrimage were members of the clergy.
-This gives the modern historian a better understanding of how those who worked within the church were viewed and also what was valued within these men and women during this time.
+Many on the pilgrimage were clergy members, which gives modern historians a better understanding of views of people within the church and the values at this time.

 Robin, the Miller, with the bagpipe

 Chaucer's View of Religion

 Chaucer’s kindest depiction was that of the parson.
 The parson was considered to be the ideal clergyman during medieval times.
 He was holy in his thought, intelligent, as well as visited with the sick and tried to bring souls to God.
 These attributes ascribed to the parson shows the historian what was valued most within the clergy during the fourteenth century.
 On the other hand, Chaucer denounces many of the clergymen, which reveals there was hypocrisy within the church in the fourteenth century.
 For instance, the monk was considered reckless.

 Though recklessness is not sinful, the fact that Chaucer relayed this information about the monk as a negative trait reveals that during this time, a clergyman was expected to be prudent and level-headed.
 Chaucer also felt it was important to describe his sleeves as being fur-lined because he was revealing that the monk was more in love with money than with God.
 Through this description, Chaucer suggests that not all the “men of faith” were as pious as the parson was.